cseevinck/front-end-project-memory-game/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Play instructions
++ click on two tiles to see if they match.
+If they do they will remain face-up.
+If they not match they will be hidden again after 1 second.
+Try to remember where which cards are.
++ Click on a different pair.
+If you see one you have seen before, you have another pair      you can expose.
++ When you have exposed all the tiles you will be declared the winner.

+## Dependancies
++ Icons - Font Awesome
++ Google fonts

 ## Contributing